C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Skills Success Criteria

-• The student knows the difference between theoretical and experimental probability.
+• The student understands the difference between theoretical and experimental probability.

-• The student determines the blocks and actions of each block used in repeating and nested events.
+• The student can identify the actions in a block of code for repeating and nested events.

-• The student uses coding software to represent a random outcome.
+• The student uses a block coding program to represent a random outcome.

 • The student compares the theoretical and experimental probabilities of obtaining an even number.